ElsevierSoftwareX/SOFTX_2018_153/README.txt

 The Lisp portion of the program is complete on its own and can be used as a library.

-But this is where I made what was probably my biggest breach of standard
-practice: I didn't put the code in a separate package, create an ASDF system, or use conditional compilation or libraries to make the code implementation-independent.
+However, note that the code as written is not in a separate package, no ASDF system was created, and no conditional compilation or libraries were used to make the code implementation-independent.

 My reasons for doing this were:

-- The primary audience for this program is extremely niche, to say the least; it is not likely to attract a large number of programmers looking to work on it.
-Further, it is likely that many of the users of this program are not very computer savvy.
-Hence I priorized being able to give the user very specific instructions on how to set up and run the program rather than giving many options of implementations.
+- The primary audience for this program is pure mathematicians, and it is likely that many of these users are not very computer savvy.
+Hence I prioritized being able to give the user highly specific instructions on how to set up and run the program rather than giving many options of implementations.

 - Using ASDF and Quicklisp to download external libraries seemed like more of a cost than a benefit.
 Considering the audience of this project, the user likely would not have their own fully furnished Lisp installation to begin with.
 Thus on top of Lisp itself, I would need to have them install ASDF and Quicklisp as well.
 This just adds extra steps and takes up extra disk space for a user who would likely never use them for anything else.
-It also makes the coding more complicated for me, as I would have to learn a new library's methods of retrieving command line arguments, exiting the program, and generating image files rather than using the functions that come with my implementation.
-Also, for the compilation process, I would have to write code not just to generate the image file, but also to make sure that ASDF and Quicklisp are installed.
+Also, for the compilation process, I would have to write code not just to generate the image file, but also to make sure that ASDF and Quicklisp are installed, and this just creates more possible points of failure without doing much for the ease of usage or quality of the code.
 Foregoing ASDF and Quicklisp spares the user an extra download and makes the coding simpler.

 - Considering that all the code fits into a single file, creating an ASDF system seems like overkill.